 If you’re interested in trying a Turkish bath, it is important to know that there’s no need to be embarrassed.
 Most of the time, people come in simply for a relaxing soak and some much-needed skin care.
 It’s also perfectly okay to doze off in the bath – there’s no need to be anxious about your appearance!

-Read more: A guide to Turkish Baths for women
+📚Read more: A guide to Turkish Baths for women

 3. Watch The Whirling Dervish Show

 Perhaps there is nothing more iconic to Turkish culture than the Whirling Dervishes ceremony.
-Invented by Jalaluddin Rumi, the famous Sufi Muslim mystic and poet in the 13th century, the Whirling Dervish ceremony is a form of meditation to connect with God.
+Invented by Jalaluddin Rumi, the famous Sufi Muslim mystic and poet in the 13th century, the Whirling Dervish ceremony is a form of meditation used as a way to connect with God.
 Rumi believed that there were many ways you could reach God, so why not do it in the form of dance and music?